 This is my comfort in my affliction, that your promise gives me life.

-Before beginning this devotion, I’d like for you to consider this:
+Before beginning this devotion, I’d like you to consider this:

 “I have found that Your love, Lord,